Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Flame Machine Types (No Gimmicks)

 Let's cut through the marketing hype.
-There are really just two main types of flame machines you need to understand:
+There are really just two main types of flame machines you need to understand, each with its own specific fuel requirements.
+Some machines can even create colored flames for added visual flair.

 Type Fuel Best For Pros Watch Out For